swiss-ai-center/a-guide-to-mlops/docs/cheatsheet.md

 # Cheatsheet

-Here is a summary of the most useful commands and shortcut to know when you use the terminal.
+Here is a summary of the most useful commands and shortcuts to know when you use the terminal.

 ## Common commands